What is Speech-Language Pathology? Complete Guide & Benefits

 This fellowship requires prospective speech therapists to work no fewer than 36 weeks (1,260 hours) in a clinical setting.

-Completing the fellowship is required in order to take the Praxis exam for certification (see Pacific pass rates).
+In addition to the clinical fellowship, students must also complete the Praxis exam for certification (see Pacific pass rates).

 Who do Speech Therapists Help?